britram/rains-prototype/draft-trammell-rains-protocol.md

 An extrakey (12) object contains a public key used to generate signatures on assertions in a named zone outside of the normal delegation chain.
-It is represented as an N-element array, where the second element is a signature algorithm identifier, and the third element is keyspace identifier, as in
+It is represented as an 4-element array, where the second element is a signature algorithm identifier, and the third element is keyspace identifier, as in
 {{cbor-signature}}.
-Additional elements are as defined in {{cbor-signature}} for the given algorithm identifier.
+The fourth element is the public key, as defined in
+{{cbor-signature}} for the given algorithm identifier.
 An extrakey may be matched with a public key obtained through other means for additional authentication of an assertion.
 Extrakeys are different from delegation keys in that they may not be used in the delegation chain: an extrakey signature is valid only on assertions of object types other than delegation.

+A nextkey (13) object contains the a public key that a zone owner would like its superordinate to delegate to in the future.
+It is represented as an 5-element array The second element is a signature algorithm identifier as in
+{{cbor-signature}}.
+The third element is the public key, as defined in
+{{cbor-signature}} for the given algorithm identifier.
+The fourth element is the requested-valid-since time, and the fifth element is the requested-valid-until time, formatted as for signatures as in {{cbor-signature}}.
+See
+{{public-key-management}} for more.

 ### Certificate information format {#cbor-certinfo}